quartiq/miniconf/README.md

     // ... or by index
     #[tree()]
     array_tree: [i32; 2],
-    // ... or deferring to two levels (index and then inner field name)
+    // ... or exposing two levels (array index and then inner field name)
     #[tree(depth(2))]
     array_tree2: [Inner; 2],

     // Hiding paths by setting the Option to `None` at runtime
     #[tree()]
     option_tree: Option<i32>,
-    // Hiding a path and deferring to the inner
+    // Hiding a path and descending into the inner `Tree`
     #[tree(depth(2))]
     option_tree2: Option<Inner>,
-    // Hiding elements of an Array of Tree items
+    // Hiding elements of an array of `Tree`s
     #[tree(depth(3))]
     array_option_tree: [Option<Inner>; 2],
 }